Twitter's blue ticks start vanishing

 "I am not complaining about my own check mark, I just think during natural disasters it's essential to know that FEMA is actually FEMA," he wrote, referring to the Federal Emergency Management Agency that steps in after hurricanes and deadly storms.

-Thursday's removals follow spats between Twitter and various news organizations that have objected to labels appended to their accounts indicating they were "state affiliated" or "government funded."
+The removals followed spats between Twitter and various news organizations that have objected to labels appended to their accounts indicating they were "state affiliated" or "government funded."

-Sweden's public radio Sveriges Radio said this week it would stop tweeting, following in the footsteps of US radio station NPR and Canadian broadcaster CBC.
+But those too had disappeared from many high-profile media accounts, according to a review by AFP.

+As of 0600 GMT Friday, they no longer appeared on the Twitter accounts of US radio station NPR, Canadian broadcaster CBC, China's official news agency Xinhua and RT of Russia.

 Musk's tumultuous ownership of Twitter has seen thousands of staff made redundant and advertisers fleeing the platform.

-Users complain that hate speech and misinformation has proliferated and accounts with extreme views are gaining traction due to less content moderation.
+Users complain that hate speech and misinformation have proliferated and accounts with extreme views are gaining traction due to less content moderation.

 This month, a closely watched forecast said Twitter's income from advertising will fall by a large margin in 2023.